luisj1983/k3s-deploy/README.md

     your_other_preferred_group_here:
 ```
 2. My worker nodes are not labelled/tainted with any roles.
-That's a Kubernetes issues since you cannot apply those sorts of labels at cluster creatiion-time; instead you have to do it as a post-install task.
+That's a Kubernetes issue since you cannot apply those sorts of labels at cluster creation-time; instead you have to do it as a post-install task.
 I hope to add that soon.

 # To-do
 - [ ] Post-install labelling of nodes
-- [ ] Generate kubeconfig on local Ansible node
+- [x] Generate kubeconfig on local Ansible node